cantorandball/participle-infrastructure/README.md

 ## Bootstrap

-First, run the following command to install Puppet and upload and deploy the manifest:
+When you first create a new environment you need run the following command to install Puppet, authorise your SSH key and upload and deploy the provisioning scripts:

     $ fab <name> <application> bootstrap